 1 teas sea salt and black pepper

-Wash and drain your lentils.
+Wash and drain your lentils well.
 Add them to a medium sauce pan.
 Cover with the stock, add the turmeric and bring to a boil.
 Lower the heat to a low simmer, pop a lid on and leave to cook for 25 minutes.
 Stirring a few times.
 Once the lentils are cooked, in a small frying pan, add the oil and heat on medium.
 Fry the seeds, ginger and garlic together until the garlic is golden.
-Add this mix to the lentils, season with salt and thin out the daal with hot water if needed.
+Add this mix to the lentils, along with the kale, season with salt and thin out the daal with hot water from a kettle if needed.